simonmichael/hledger/hledger/Hledger/Cli/Commands/Tags.md

 tags\
-List the unique tag names used in the journal.
-With a TAGREGEX argument, only tag names matching the regular expression (case insensitive) are shown.
+List the unique tag names used in the journal, whether on transactions, postings, or account declarations.

+With a TAGREGEX argument, only tag names matching this regular expression (case insensitive, infix matched) are shown.

-With QUERY arguments, only transactions matching the query are considered.
+With QUERY arguments, only transactions and accounts matching this query are considered.
+If the query involves transaction fields (date:, desc:, amt:, ...), the search is restricted to the matched transactions and their accounts.

-With the --values flag, the tags' unique values are listed instead.
+With the --values flag, the tags' unique non-empty values are listed instead.
+With -E/--empty, blank/empty values are also shown.

-With --parsed flag, all tags or values are shown in the order they are parsed from the input data, including duplicates.
+With --parsed, tags or values are shown in the order they were parsed, with duplicates included.

-With -E/--empty, any blank/empty values will also be shown, otherwise they are omitted.
+(Except, tags from account declarations are always shown first.)

 _FLAGS

+Tip: remember,
+accounts also acquire tags from their parents, postings also acquire tags from their account and transaction, transactions also acquire tags from their postings.